 A Scaphoid Abdomen is a ‘sunken’ abdomen with a convex structure.
 The abdominal region of the body is an indicator of the general disease and health of the body.
-By inspecting the abdomen, the doctor receives information about the disease, the symptoms of the disease and the possibility of its cure.
+By inspecting the abdomen, the doctor receives information about the disease, the symptoms of the disease, and the possibility of its cure.
 The outer abdomen is the region that reaches from the chest to the thighs.

-What Is A Scaphoid Abdomen
+What Is A Scaphoid Abdomen?

-The digestive, reproductive and excretory organs of the body are located in the outer visible area of the abdomen.
+The body’s digestive, reproductive, and excretory organs are located in the outer visible area of the abdomen.

-An abdomen indicates the overall health of the body and the proper functioning of the digestive and excretory organs.
-It is the first point of inspection for the abdominal organs and muscles during a medical exam.
+During a medical exam, it is the first inspection point for the abdominal organs and muscles.
 It is also an indication of the ability to reproduce healthily.

 The flat abdomen is the only type that is considered normal.
 The rest of the abdominal shapes are associated with minor and major health complications.

 - flat (only type considered normal)

-The underlying medical problems cannot be diagnosed through a visual or primary inspection of the abdomen, so further tests will be ordered.
+The underlying medical problems cannot be diagnosed through a visual or primary inspection of the abdomen so further tests will be ordered.

 Scaphoid Abdomen Causes

 A scaphoid abdomen at birth is associated with congenital diseases such as a diaphragmatic hernia.
-It is a serious illness that is life-threatening, but doctors may be able to correct it with surgery.
+It is a life-threatening illness, but doctors may be able to correct it with surgery.

 Scaphoid Abdomen In Newborn

-Some babies with a normal abdomen at birth may develop a fractured mandibular bone later in life due to a serious illness or trauma.
+Some babies with a normal abdomen at birth may develop a fractured mandibular bone later in life due to a severe illness or trauma.

 The abdomen has a front and rear wall.
-In babies born with a scaphoid abdomen, the front wall of the abdomen sinks into the shape of a boat, instead of being flat or convex.
+In babies born with a scaphoid abdomen, the front wall of the abdomen sinks into the shape of a boat instead of being flat or convex.

 - diaphragmatic hernia